 Projects: Mining & Metals

 This table focuses on mining and metals projects including the financing of new projects and the refinancing of existing projects.
 This table recognizes US-based mining project expertise in international jurisdictions.

 This practice area includes all LNG-specific project financing and development work for new LNG facilities as well as expansion of existing LNG facilities.
 Typical projects include USA-based LNG export terminals, LNG pipelines and other midstream assets and FSRUs.
 We also recognize work concerning international LNG facilities.

-Corporate matters related to real estate include M&A of large real estate holding companies, complex fund and REIT transactions, private equity and public securities.
+This section covers corporate matters related to real estate, including M&A of large real estate holding companies, complex fund and REIT transactions, private equity and public securities.
 These real estate lawyers are distinct from pure corporate lawyers in that they typically come from a real estate background, have an understanding of the underlying asset and do aspects of `dirt law` real estate for their clients.